Corporate FX Money Transfers

-CurrencyTransfer.com can be your partner in helping you navigate the world of FX international payments.
+CurrencyTransfer can be your partner in helping you navigate the world of FX money transfers.

-FX international payments have become a significant part of the entire business cycle with hedging strategies to guarantee the value of payments in their home currency.
+FX money transfers have become a significant part of the entire business cycle with hedging strategies to guarantee the value of payments in their home currency.

-New regulations have meant that banks are no longer able to bundle individual services and this has led to import and export businesses being free to “shop around” to find more competitive pricing for, in particular, their purchases and sales of currency.
+New regulations have meant that banks are no longer able to bundle individual services and this has led to import and export businesses being free to “shop around” to find more competitive pricing for, in particular, their corporate FX on purchases and sales of currency.

 The ability to price exports in foreign currency and know with certainty how much will be received in local currency can provide a business with a strong advantage and reduce the risk of selling goods overseas.
 Alternatively, knowing the amount that will have to be paid for raw materials allows your sales team to price their goods accurately for future delivery.